deathbeam/dotfiles/README.md

  * [amix/vimrc](https://github.com/amix/vimrc) for a lot of stuff in my vimrc.
 Without configurations, what are really nicely explained in that repo, I would be lost like forever
  * [twily](http://twily.info/) for his awesome Firefox stylish theme, what I configured to suit my needs
  * [nerdbar.widget](https://github.com/herrbischoff/nerdbar.widget) for awesome widget for Ubersicht on what I based on mine
+ * [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) for some parts of tmux configuration.
+I also want to mention that I absolutely love their youtube channel
  * I also found some things in other dotfile repositories (for example most of the great config in vimperatorrc), but I totally lost track, so sorry if I forgot to mention anyone here